Gas-powered leaf blowers are used far too often and their effects really blow: intense noise and major health and environmental impacts.

 Some neighborhood noise is unavoidable.
-But leaf blowers–they seem to run round the clock, and their noise is extreme, entering houses, offices, hospitals, classrooms… When leaf blowers are used to push leaves around, everyone pays the price.
+But leaf blowers run throughout the day, their noise is extreme, and because of their low-frequency sound waves, the noise easily penetrates walls and windows, disrupting daily life in homes, offices, hospitals, classrooms… When leaf blowers are used to tidy some people’s properties, everyone pays the price.

 You might think a leaf blower just annoys a few neighbors for a few minutes.
 But the noise travels several city blocks, in all directions.
 This map shows how just three leaf blowers impact hundreds of households.
 Yet a typical area this size will see many more leaf blowers on any given day, and often several at once, creating an inescapable cacophony impacting most residents repeatedly throughout the day, even within the walls of their homes.